 WHEREAS, the Company proposes to establish at the Project Site a new corporate headquarters and equipment storage facility, all as more particularly described in the Application (collectively, the “Project”), provided that the appropriate development incentives are available to support the economic viability of the Project; and

-WHEREAS, the Company does not anticipate that it will equip or occupy buildings or hire employees at the Project Site; rather, the Company intends to the Project Site to one or more transferees by lease, sale and/or other means of transfer (the Company and such transferees other than by lease, together with any successors and assigns, collectively or singly, as the context requires, may be referred to hereinafter from time to time as an “Owner” or the “Owners”); each such transfer other than by lease may be made pursuant to a certain assignment and assumption agreement as described more fully in Section 17 hereof in order to bind each Owner to and under this Agreement; and
+WHEREAS, the Company does not anticipate that it will equip or occupy buildings or hire employees at the Project Site; rather, the Company intends to the Project Site to one or more transferees by lease, sale and/or other means of transfer (the Company and such transferees other than by lease, together with any successors and assigns, collectively or singly, as the context requires, may be referred to hereinafter from time to time as an “Company” or the “Companies”); each such transfer other than by lease may be made pursuant to a certain assignment and assumption agreement as described more fully in Section 17 hereof in order to bind each Company to and under this Agreement; and

-WHEREAS, the Company has remitted with the Application the required state application fee of $750.00, made payable to the Ohio Development Services Agency, to be forwarded with the executed Agreement, and has paid any applicable local fees; and
+WHEREAS, the Company has remitted with the Application the required state application fee of $750.00, made payable to the Ohio Department of Development, to be forwarded with the executed Agreement, and has paid any applicable local fees; and

 WHEREAS, pursuant to R.C.
 Section 3735.67(A) and in conformance with the format required under R.C.
 Section 3735.671(B), the City and the Company desire to formalize their agreement with respect to matters hereinafter contained; and